-Alan Parrish, 1969: [reads] Jumanji: a game for those who wish to find / a way to leave their world behind.
-You roll the dice to move your token, doubles get another turn, and the first one to reach the end wins.
+Alan Parrish, 1969: [reads] Jumanji: a game for those who seek to find / a way to leave their world behind.
+You roll the dice to move your token, doubles gets another turn, the first player to reach the end wins.

-Judy Shepherd: [reads] Adventurers beware: do not start until you intend to finish.
+Judy Shepherd: [reads] Adventurers beware: do not begin unless you intend to finish.
 The exciting consequences of the game / will vanish only when a player has reached Jumanji and called out its name.

 Sarah Whittle: Alan, please, last time I played this game, it ruined my life.